Meet the Founder

 Professor Deborah Kemp MSSW, LCSW, BCD

-With over 26 years of experience in clinical social work, Professor Deborah Kemp is passionate about empowering and supporting others in achieving their goals.
-As the founder and benefactor of the Tracy Wheeler and Precious Leshay Johnson Nursing Scholarship, Deborah is committed to helping unconventional college students, especially mothers, pursue their dreams of higher education in various service fields nursing and social work or whatever field aligns with their think outside the box-Passion!
+With more than 27 years in clinical social work, Professor Deborah Kemp is a passionate force for empowerment—dedicated to helping others rise, grow, and achieve their goals.
+As the founder and benefactor of the Tracy Wheeler and Precious Leshay Johnson Nursing Scholarship, she champions unconventional college students—especially mothers—encouraging them to pursue higher education in nursing, social work, business, or any path that reflects their bold, “think outside the box” passion.

 “I think every individual has his or her own power, and it’s a matter of working, taking time and defining what that power is.” -Jill Scott